UMJI-SSTIA/LaTex-Workshop-2025/LaTeX_Worksheet_1.md

 - **Preamble** (before `\begin{document}`): load packages, define commands, set metadata.
 - **Body** (between `\begin{document}` and `\end{document}`): your content.
 - `\maketitle`: prints title/author/date defined in the preamble.
-- Compile twice if cross-references or ToC look like `??`.

 > **Exercise 2.1 (3–4 min)**
 > Paste the skeleton, replace `Your Name`, change the title, **compile** and confirm you get a PDF.